Gibonni – Libar

 my skin, my bone

-and a face you desire
+and a face you wish for

 Scared that it will sink